espacesociety/espacesociety.github.io/_macropedia/fasantauri-system.md

 From his home province on Glacia, Quain declared the age of the Oligarchs at an end, and raised an army of nearly ten million.
 The Oligarchs, already weakened by their own war, were no match for a populist like Quain, whose greatest skill was in picking talented generals.
 Glacia soon fell to him, and a popular uprising on Goetel's World lead to a government that swore fealty to him.

-At this moment, the ailing [Imperial Congress](/macropedia/imperial-congress), still realing from its own disasters, sent Quain aid in the form of three heavy cruisers.
+At this moment, the ailing [Imperial Congress](/macropedia/imperial-congress), still reeling from its own disasters, sent Quain aid in the form of three heavy cruisers.
 I cannot say for certain what the justification for it is, though clearly Quain has proven himself an astute military and political leader, and perhaps they are hoping that he is the man to bring order to chaos.

 ### Fasantauri Today
 The Civil War still rages on Terre Nouveau, where the Oligarchs hang on.
 Quain's new regime is in its infancy, and despite having a small navy in its hands, seems unwilling to do anything that could threaten the most populated and valuable planet in the Fasantauri System.